julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 Set environment path | RUN "[Environment]::SetEnvironmentVariable(\"Path\", $env:Path + \";C:\\oracle\\\", [EnvironmentVariableTarget]::Machine)"

 There are many things you may want to configure during the container build.
 These may be easier to do by placing them in a powershell file.

-Some examples are shown below:
-#### Running a powershell script to do configuration
+#### Examples of running a powershell script to do configuration:

 <pre class="prettyprint" >
 RUN  "./config.ps1"